 In 2014, the IRS has ruled that Bitcoin and other "convertible virtual currencies" must be treated as property, not as currency.
 There are, therefore, tax consequences whenever Bitcoin is bought, sold, or traded.

 This might sound like a minor distinction, but it's not.
-It determines how bitcoins are taxed, what information you'll needed to make sure your taxes are calculated correctly, and what tax planning techniques you can use to minimize your taxes on Bitcoin transactions.
+It determines how Bitcoins are taxed, the information you'll need to make sure your taxes are calculated correctly, and what tax-planning techniques you can use to try to minimize your taxes on Bitcoin transactions.

-You'll have a capital gain or a capital loss when you dispose of bitcoin because virtual currencies are considered property for tax purposes.
+You'll also have a capital gain or a capital loss if you dispose of Bitcoin, because it's considered property for tax purposes.
 A gain represents income, and income is taxable even if you're paid in virtual currency.

-Four things happen when property is disposed of:
+Four things will happen when property is disposed of: